What Are the Different Types of Office Space?

 Creative Office Space

-Recently, creative office space has become synonymous with open-plan office space.
+Recently, creative office space has become synonymous with open-plan office space, this could be in either traditional or coworking office space.
 Though they can vary drastically in style, decor, and layout, creative office space layouts tend to share a few common traits.

 - Wood floors